chambost/codr.academy-step-by-step-guide/README.md

 ### Home page (controller) (using posts model?)
 - list of posts with signup/login links
 - clickable posts for read on new page or same page? and comment on
+- Post button that links to new post page

     - Seperate page for each clicked post??? (home_page/id??)
+    - New post page

 ### Profile page (model and controller?)
 - Personal information CRUD